Healthy Banana Muffins Recipe

 - Healthy banana muffins recipe

 - How to store banana muffins

 - Dietary swaps for healthy banana muffins

-One of my biggest health tips is to make your own food as often as you can.
-Not only do many people find baking really relaxing or therapeutic, it gives you control over the ingredients you use!
+One of my biggest tips for being healthy is to make your own food as often as you can.
+Not only do many people find baking really relaxing or therapeutic, but it also gives you control over the ingredients you use!

 It’s so much better to bake muffins yourself as you can choose exactly what you put in them, meaning you can stay away from unhealthy ingredients like refined sugars and preservatives!

 Try this healthy muffin recipe as a more nutritious alternative for when you’re craving something sweet.

 Dietary preferences: Vegetarian

 - 1 tsp vanilla extract

 - 125ml milk